 Ms. Kulikauskas holds a BA in international relations from the George Washington University Elliott School of International Affairs is proficient in French.

-Ms. Amin joined Cultural Vistas during the spring of 2015 as an assistant program officer, in which role she is responsible for the logistical planning and implementation of IVLP programs.
+Ms. Amin joined Cultural Vistas during the spring of 2015 as an assistant program officer, in which role she is responsible for the logistical planning and implementation of IVLP programs, and has since been promoted to program officer.

 For two years prior to this, she served as a research assistant to international fellows participating in the Reagan-Fascell Democracy Fellowship program at the National Endowment for Democracy.
 In this capacity she supported professional and academic fellows in residence from South, Central, and East Asia, the Middle East, and East-Central Europe.
 She also previously served as a project assistant with the National Democratic Institute for International Affairs, where she developed an understanding of both grassroots and grass-tops strategies to promote inclusive development and civil society participation for socioeconomically marginalized populations in transitioning countries.